 Infrastructure Overview¶

-The infrastructure runs on EPFL's Kubernetes platform (ENAC-K8S) with PostgreSQL for persistence and monitoring via Prometheus/Grafana.
+The infrastructure runs on EPFL OpenShift with a managed PostgreSQL (DBaaS) for persistence and OpenTelemetry-based monitoring (Jaeger for traces, Prometheus/Grafana for metrics).
 This overview covers deployment, hosting, and operational procedures.

 For system architecture and deployment decisions, see: